apache/spark/docs/howto/operator/amazon/aws/datasync.rst

  - example_datasync_2.py

 Both examples use the :class:`~airflow.providers.amazon.aws.hooks.datasync.AWSDataSyncHook` to create a boto3 DataSync client.
-This hook in turn uses the :class:`~airflow.contrib.hooks.aws_hook.AwsHook`
+This hook in turn uses the :class:`~airflow.providers.amazon.aws.hooks.aws_hook.AwsHook`

 Note this guide differentiates between an *Airflow task* (identified by a task_id on Airflow), and an *AWS DataSync Task* (identified by a TaskArn on AWS).